-- 18. Social impacts and risks including land acquisition, resettlement and social concerns will primarily be identified during the initial social screening of subprojects.
+- 13. Social impacts and risks including land acquisition, resettlement and social concerns will primarily be identified during the initial social screening of subprojects.
 Once social impacts are noted, census of affected persons and assets will be conducted following the road design and land acquisition plan in compliance with the SIMF guidelines on land acquisition and resettlement (section B), on indigenous peoples (section C) and on gender actions (section D).
 The affected persons and their communities will be consulted during the census survey to understand the risks and options and devising mitigation of social impacts.
 Land acquisition process will be initiated by LGED well ahead of time so that assessment of social impacts and risks can be done for preparation and approval of RPs and IPPs before award of civil works contract and implementation of the same before displacement of people.
 The screening and assessment of resettlement impacts will be done using Annex A1 and valuation of assets will be done following the methods in Annex B2.
-Land acquisition proposal for respective subprojects will provide information on land and the census (by LGED) and joint verification (jointly by DC and LGED) will provide data on inventory of losses and risks recognized in the SIMF. - 19.
-LGED will prepare and submit to the Bank for safeguards review, clearance and public disclosure of social impact assessment (SIA) including RP and IPP for all site specific roads and waterways for the first year and subsequent years.
-A social screening report will be prepared for all specific roads and waterways component based on the SIMF.
-A comprehensive SIA has to be prepared for the waterway component following the Bank safeguards policies and procedures.
+Land acquisition proposal for respective subprojects will provide information on land and the census (by LGED) and joint verification (jointly by DC and LGED) will provide data on inventory of losses and risks recognized in the SIMF. - 14.
+LGED will prepare and submit to the Bank for safeguards review, clearance and public disclosure of social impact assessment (SIA) including RP and IPP for all site specific roads.
+A social screening report will be prepared for all specific roads based on the SIMF.
 All subprojects' SIA and RP/IPP will be disclosed locally and in Bank Infoshop prior to mobilization of the civil works contract.